JohnCallingham/MQTTSensor/README.md

 # MQTTSensor
-An application to interface sensors to JMRI using MQTT.
+A library to interface sensors to JMRI using MQTT.